Reasons for a Failed Fire Pump Test & Next Steps

 If your fire line has low flow or has failed a fire pump test, don’t wait for issues to worsen.
 Contact American Pipeline Solutions today to schedule a fire line inspection and learn more about our tuberculation cleaning and prevention services.

-What is tuberculation in fire lines?
+What is tuberculation in a fire line and why is it a problem?

 How does APS clean and descale a tuberculated fire line?